-Designed by Odiham artist, Mary Turner, it depicts 800 years of local history.
-Over 70 volunteer stitchers worked separately to complete sections of the panel.
-You can view it in the Odiham Book Exchange during opening hours.
+Mary Turner, it depicts 800 years of local history.
+Over of the panel.
+You can view it during opening hours.

 Built in 1532, it is one of the earliest agricultural buildings in Hampshire built of brick.
 Now it is a multi-use meeting space at the heart of the village, for clubs and societies and an annual programme of social events. www.thecrossbarn.org.uk